 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Environmental Scientist salaries by education level in order to make a comparison.

-When the education level is Bachelor's Degree, the average salary of an Environmental Scientist is 186,000 KES per month.
+When the education level is Bachelor's Degree, the average salary is 186,000 KES per month.

 While someone with a Master's Degree gets a salary of 231,000 KES per month, 24% more than someone having a Bachelor's Degree degree.

-A PhD gets its holder an average salary of 369,000 KES per month, 60% more than someone with a Master's Degree.
+People with PhD have an average salary of 369,000 KES per month, 60% more than someone with a Master's Degree.

 A Master's degree program or any post-graduate program in Kenya costs anywhere from 734,000 Kenyan Shilling(s) to 2,200,000 Kenyan Shilling(s) and lasts approximately two years.
 That is quite an investment.